QBRC/ENA-Research/README.md

 ENA-Research
 ============

-The research and exploration going into the development of the Ensemble Network Aggregation approach to reconstructing gene regulatory networks.
+The research and exploration going into the development of the Ensemble Network Aggregation approach to reconstructing gene regulatory networks which resulted in the [ENA R package](https://github.com/QBRC/ena/).

 To reproduce our analysis, download this repository (either using the `git clone` command or by manually downloading the .zip or .tar.gz archive provided at the top of this page.
 Then open R in the base directory of this project and run the following command in R: